 “We are delighted with SOM’s designs for Corso Italia 23.
 With a focus on innovation and sustainability, we see this redevelopment as building on and enhancing Gio Ponti’s original design intent and creating a truly aspirational workplace campus for today and the future,” said Alexander Gebauer, CEO West Europe, Allianz Real Estate.

 The project includes a full-service conference center with a 200-seat auditorium to facilitate large meetings and seminars.
 With a fully integrated audio-visual fit out and specialty lighting, the auditorium can also serve as a performance space.

-Embracing all facets of sustainability—environment, resource management, and people—the building aspires to meet both LEED® and WELL Gold Building Standards.
+Embracing all aspects of sustainability and wellbeing, the building aspires to achieve both LEED® Gold and WELL Gold certification.

 Yasemin Kologlu, design director for the project, states: “At SOM, we share the belief that sustainability is not only about resource efficiency and operational costs, but also encompasses proactive design solutions that support users’ health and wellbeing."

 SOM’s design for the former Allianz Headquarters realizes a historic opportunity to reinvigorate the Corso Italia area as a new workplace district for the city, cementing Milan as one of the most vibrant metropolises in Europe and catalyzing future development.